ZationServer/zation-documentation/guides/server/controller.md

 You can see in the code, that each controller needs to extend the main Controller class from the Zation framework.
 The controller configuration part is located in the static config property of each controller class.
 The methods of the class are the business logic of each controller.
-In the next Chapters, I will explain more about it.
+The next Chapters will explain more about it.

-The next step is to add the controller to the app configuration because of that Zation can find the controller.
+The next step is to add the controller to the app configuration so Zation can find the controller.
 To do this, we first need to import the controller in the app configuration.
 After that, we can add it to the controllers object.
 The property key is the controller id, and the value will be the imported controller class.